 The next thing you would possibly consider is a cheap cardio machine like a rower or stationary bike.
 These also tend to take up less space giving you more flexibility.

 The added bonus is that they have very little impact on your joints, making them less prone to cause injuries.
-In fact, a rower could even improve joint health, as has been shown in studies [2].
+In fact, according to a PubMed study, a rower could even improve joint health[2].

 “Rowing burns serious calories without putting added stress on your joints.
 It allows you to control the movement and pace and is a great exercise for active recovery.”